ardumont/chat-pack/README.md

 chat-pack
 =========

-A pack to setup one's irc credentials.
+A pack to setup one's jabber credentials.

 # Install